chhjel/HealthCheck/README.md

 ## A note about the built in flatfile storage implementations

 The built in flatfile storage classes should work fine for most use cases.
 If used make sure they are registered as singletons, they are thread safe but only within their own instances.
+If multiple servers are used these are not optimal obviously.

 ---------